Can I Eat Expired Hot Dog Rolls or Buns?

 Expert Source

-"Hot dog rolls should be stored at room temperature in a cool, dry place and used within 2-3 days of purchase for optimal freshness and safety, according to CDC guidelines."
+"According to FDA guidelines, hot dog rolls should be stored in a cool, dry place at room temperature and used within 2-3 days of opening to maintain freshness and prevent spoilage."

 ✅Fresh Hot Dog Rolls or Buns